 Bunbury Cathedral Grammar School continues to be informed by the Christian faith of the founders who established the School in 1972.
 The School’s Anglican heritage begins with Bishop Ralph Hawkins’ presentation to the Bunbury Anglican Synod in 1964.

 Since then, all Bishops of St Boniface Cathedral Bunbury have been The Visitor to the School.
-This is why we have 'Cathedral' as part of our School name.
-You can find out more about St Boniface Cathedral in the Links section below.
+This is why we have ‘Cathedral’ as part of our School name.
+You can find out more about St Boniface Cathedral from their website.

 Bishop Ralph’s intention was to ensure that future generations could receive a sound education grounded in Christian faith and ethics.
 Since its official commencement on 8 February 1972, the School has continued to work on the mixture between faith and learning by following the Anglican principle of honouring Scripture, Tradition and Reason.